Trade Forex Trading

 Five pattern (dominant trend)

 2: This one two corrects 1, but can never extend beyond the starting point of wave one.
 Typically, the news is still bad.
 As prices retest the prior low, bearish sentiment quickly builds, and "the crowd" mentality reminds all that the bear market is still in force.
-Still, some positive signs appear for those who are looking: volume should be lower during 2 than during 1, prices usually do not retrace more than 61.8% of 1 one gains.
+Still, some positive signs appear for those who are looking: volume should be lower during 2 than during 1, prices usually do not retrace more than 61.8% of 1 part one gains.
 Price will reach a low that is higher than the previous low resulting into a higher low.

 4: This is typically and clearly corrective.
-Prices may move sideways for an extended period, and 4 typically retraces less than 38.2% of 3.
+Prices may move sideways for an extended period, & 4 typically retraces less than 38.2% of 3.
 Volume is well below that of wave three.
 This is a good place to buy a pull back if you understand the potential ahead for a Part 5.
 Still this 4 is often frustrating because of their lack of progress in the larger upward trend.

 5: This is the final leg in the direction of the dominant trend.
 The news is almost universally positive and everyone is bullish.
 Unfortunately, this is when many average investors finally buy in, right before the price hits the top.
-Volume is often lower in 5 than in wave three, and many momentum indicators start to show divergences (prices reach a new high but the indicators do not reach a new highs).
+Volume is often lower in 5 than in wave three, and many momentum indicators start to show divergences (prices reach a new high but the indicators do not reach new highs).
 At the end of a major bullish trend, bears may very well be ridiculed, for trying to pick a market top.

 Three Wave Elliott Count Rules - Corrective Trend - 5 and 3 Wave Elliot Wave Count Rules